cnidaire/Master1_Internship/report.md

 ### Sample Inference with DADA2 Algorithm

-Testing the null hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
-Hence, a low p-value sequence can be considered a real sequence that is not caused by random errors, and on the contrary, if the sequence has a high p-value, it won't be kept
+Test the null hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
+Hence, a low p-value sequence can be considered a real sequence that is not caused by random errors, and on the contrary, if the sequence has a high p-value it would likely be caused by errors and won't be kept.

-**Now all the Forward and Reverse reads have been denoised** we can finally merge all the forward and reverse sequences.

-​
+It is the last denoising step for the Reverse and forward reads.

 ### Merge Reads